Movatterモバイル変換

 Ong held theMalaysia Open men's singles title two times in 1954 and 1956, the men's doubles title four times in 1950, 1953, 1956 withIsmail Marjan and in 1955 withOoi Teik Hock.[21]
 He also won the mixed doubles title with Cecilia Samuel in 1952.[22]

 Ong also won many international titles in his tour of Europe and US.
 He won both theIrish Open men's singles and men's doubles titles in 1949 withLim Kee Fong.[21]
-He won theDenmark Open men's doubles titles in 1951 and 1952 withIsmail Marjan.[23]
+He won theDenmark Open men's doubles titles in 1951 withIsmail Marjan.[23]
 He also won theFrench Open men's singles and men's doubles titles in 1951, again withIsmail Marjan.[24]
 Ong shared theAll-England men's doubles title in 1954 withOoi Teik Hock, having previously reached the finals of both singles and doubles at the All-England in 1951.[25]
 As a pair, they also won theUS Open men's doubles title in the same calendar year (1954).[26]

 Ong played on three consecutive world champion MalayaThomas Cup teams of1949,1952 and1955.
 He emerged victorious in all of his matches during these contests, contributing significantly to Malaya's success and earning the distinction of being the only Malayan player to achieve this feat.[27]
 In the latter part of his career he represented Singapore in international competition.[5]